Nitanshu715/Saarva-Health-for-All/README.md

-# 🔐 Streamlit Login & Signup App
+# 🔐 Streamlit Saarva App

 A simple yet **beautiful & modern authentication system** built with [Streamlit](https://streamlit.io/).
 This project allows users to **sign up, log in, and access a stylish interactive dashboard**—all using a secure **file-based JSON database** with salted SHA-256 password hashing.